wcjordan/chalk/README.md

 - `Discover pull requests from origin`: `The current pull request revision`

 Build by Jenkinsfile
-Set Scan Periodically to `1 minute`.
+Set Scan Periodically to `1 hour`.
+The webhook will handle building on pushes & PRs.
 Discard old builds, keep `60` days of old items.

 ### Chalk Base Build